 Before you moved into your new home, your local town, city, or municipality most likely inspected it and issued a certificate of occupancy.
 That indicated that the home was, at a minimum, livable.
 However, many new homeowners are unhappy to discover that the certificate doesn't guarantee that everything is in working order or even complete.

-That's why most home builders issue their new owners a warranty (often called a "limited warranty") on their work, either within the sales contract or as a separate document.
-(Interestingly, such warranties aren't usually required by state law, though you'll certainly want to check on the law in your state, and perhaps hire a lawyer for a consultation.
+Most home builders issue new owners a warranty (often called a "limited warranty") on their work, either within the sales contract or as a separate document.
+Interestingly, such warranties aren't necessarily required by state law, though you'll certainly want to check on the law in your state, and perhaps hire a lawyer for a consultation.

 Pay special attention to your own responsibilities under the builder's warranty: you might have been given a detailed list of maintenance obligations.
 Ignoring these gives the builder a perfect excuse to deny you protections under the warranty.